 Course Content and Organization

 During the first part of the course, you will learn how to use the levers of organization design to:

-- Create influence networks to share best practices across units
+(3) Create influence networks to share best practices across units and functions

-By the end of the course, you will know how to design an organization capable of bringing out the best in people and winning in any competitive market.
-Implementing these concepts will be essential to making an impact on organizations throughout your careers.
+By the end of the course, you will know how to design and lead an organization capable of bringing out the best in people and winning in any competitive market.

 [This course does not overlap with topics covered in BSSE, Corporate Strategy, or MOMV.]